lilyski/Unblocked-Gamez/README.md

 # Unblocked-Gamez
 Play any unblocked games for free.
-Kindly go to KIAYODO.ONLINE to start.
+Kindly go to the website shown in the image to start.
 No need to wait.
-Just copy and go their using your browser.
+Just make sure you type it correctly on your browser.